glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 This section covers loading room contents - the core functionality of the library.

-GMRoomLoader can load [full rooms](#full-rooms) with all their layers and elements at any position and :Origin:, with optional filtering by :Asset Type: and/or :Layer Name:.
+GMRoomLoader can load [Full Rooms](#full-rooms) with all their layers and elements at any position, with optional :Origin:, scaling, rotation, filtering by :Asset Type: and/or :Layer Name:.

-It can also load only specific parts of rooms, such as [Instances](#loadinstances) or [Tilemaps](#loadtilemap), and apply optional scaling, mirroring, flipping and rotation transformations.
+It can also load [Instances](#loadinstances) and [Tilemaps](#loadtilemap) separately, also with optional transformation parameters.

 ::: danger IMPORTANT
 Rooms can only be loaded if their data has been initialized.
 Make sure to [Initialize](/pages/api/roomLoader/data/#initialization) the data for any room you intend to load beforehand, or the game will crash.